Patient Care Technician

 What is a patient care technician?

 As a PCT, you may have specific duties depending on the healthcare setting you’ll be working in.
-Here are some common job duties and responsibilities that you will be performing as a PCT:
+Here are some typical job duties and responsibilities that you will be performing as a PCT:

-Patient Safety Observe and report any changes in patient's conditions, as well as identify and report any safety hazards in the healthcare environment
+• Patient safety: Observe and report any changes in the patient's condition and identify and report any safety hazards in the healthcare environment.

-Communication Communicate effectively with patients, family members, and healthcare team members to provide appropriate care
+• Communication: Communicate effectively with patients, family, and healthcare team members to provide appropriate care.

-Emergency Response Respond appropriately in emergency situations and provide basic first aid if necessary
+• Emergency response: Respond appropriately in emergencies and provide basic first aid if necessary.

 Where do PCTs work?